- California State Library Parks Pass Program

 Research shows that spending time in the outdoors is associated with better mental and physical health, and that many Californians face barriers to accessing their parks.
 California has a wealth of state parks, and many public libraries are likely within driving distance of one.
 By reducing barriers to park access and partnering with entities such as public libraries, the state can help more Californians explore the outdoors and generate positive impacts in the area of health, natural resource stewardship, and historical and cultural connections.

 Through a partnership with California State Parks and the California State Library, free State Parks vehicle day-use passes are now available to check out at the Monterey Park Bruggemeyer Library.
 To learn more about this program, please see the information below or download this brochure (PDF).
+For a list of eligible parks, download the handout (PDF) here.

 Parks Pass Borrowing Guidelines